spraakbanken/sparv-pipeline/docs/user_manual.md

 options usually have default values which are defined by the module itself.

-When running Sparv your corpus config will be read and combined with Sparv's default config file (`config_default.yaml` in the [Sparv data directory](#datadir)) and the default values defined by different Sparv modules.
+When running Sparv your corpus config will be read and combined with Sparv's default config file (`config_default.yaml` in the [Sparv data directory](#setting-up-sparv)) and the default values defined by different Sparv modules.
 You can view the resulting configuration by running `sparv config`.
 Using the `config` command you can also ask for specific config values, e.g. `sparv config metadata.id`.
 All default values can be overridden in your own corpus config.

-There are a couple of config options that must be set (either through the default config or the corpus config):
+There are a few config options that must be set (either through the default config or the corpus config):
   - `metadata.id`
   - `metadata.language` (default: `swe`)
   - `import.importer` (default: `xml_import:parse`)
+  - `export.annotations`
   - `classes.token` (default: `segment.token`)
   - `classes.sentence` (default: `segment.sentence`)
-  - `classes.text`
-  - `[export module].annotations`
   - **TODO** What more?

 ## Import Options
+The `import` section of your corpus config is used to give Sparv some information about your input documents (i.e. your corpus).

+`import.source_dir` defines the location of your input documents and it defaults to `source`.
+Sparv will check the source directory recursively for valid input documents to process.

+`import.importer` is used to tell Sparv which importer to use to process your corpus documents.
+The setting you want to choose depends on the format of your input documents.
+If your corpus is in XML you should choose `xml_import:parse` (this is the default setting), if your corpus documents are in plain text, you should choose `text_import:parse` instead.

+`import.document_element` specifies the XML element representing one text document.
+Text-level annotations will be made on this element.
+If your input is anything else than XML you won't have to change this setting.
+In this case a default `text` root element will be created automatically.

 **TODO**
+- xml importer options:
   - Renaming elemets/attributes?
-- source_dir
-- importer
-- document_element
+(Check if this is possible)
   - `skip`

 ## Export Options